ntop/n2n/doc/Scratchpad.md

 ### New Features

 - Enhanced management port JSON interface to let n2n interact with external tools
+- Added `n2n-route` tool (Linux only so far)
-- Added UPnP and PMP support at edge
+- Introduced `n2n-portfwd` tool to support UPnP and PMP port forwarding
 - Furthered the build system

 ### Improvements